 Middle School Education majors must complete prescribed course work in middle school education in order to receive initial certification.
-This includes University general education requirements, a minimum of 24 semester hours in one of the areas of concentration listed below (primary area) and a minimum of 15 semester hours in a second area of concentration listed below (second area).
+This includes a minimum of 24 semester hours in one of the areas of concentration listed below (primary area).
+It is suggested that middle school majors complete a minimum of 15 semester hours in a second area of concentration (second area).
 A copy of the certificate planning sheets in each area of certification may be obtained from the Department of Education or on the Department of Education web site.